-TASA is a vibrant and dynamic association and membership provides many practical benefits, including the Journal of Sociology, the Nexus Newsletter, online access to Sage sociology journals, Health Sociology Review and other Taylor & Francis journals, Conference discounts, eligibility for prestigious awards, and access to the Members’ Newsletter and members-only section of TASAweb.
+TASA is a vibrant and dynamic association and membership provides many practical benefits, including the Journal of Sociology, online access to Sage sociology journals, Health Sociology Review and other Taylor & Francis journals, Conference discounts, eligibility for prestigious awards, and access to self-promote in the Members’ Newsletter, TASA Blog & Nexus as well as access to the members-only section of TASAweb.
 TASA encourages student membership, with discounted rates, and is particularly attuned to the interests of postgraduate members by advertising scholarship and early career positions.
 TASA membership provides an avenue to network with sociologists and keep in touch with sociological developments in Australia and across the globe.

 TASA membership offers sociologists numerous ways to enhance their careers through professional activities, scholarly information exchange and networking opportunities.
 Member benefits include:

-- Online access to the Sage Sociology full-text collection;
+- Online access to the Sage Sociology full-text collection (91 peer-reviewed journals encompassing over 63,000 articles);

-- The Journal of Sociology (JoS) – four hard-copy issues per year published by SAGE (not available for $0-$27, 999 income category – $51 membership);
+- The Journal of Sociology (JoS) – four hard-copy issues per year published by SAGE (available for the non-student income levels between $29, 000 & $113,000 plus categories);

 - Online access to the Health Sociology Review and a collection of other Taylor & Francis sociology titles;